 When providing goods or services it is unlawful to discriminate against or harass a trans person and the University takes great care to avoid any type of discrimination, either by management or workers in the course of their employment.

-This guidance covers many aspects including support for staff and students when transitioning; how to change gender markers on records; and practical considerations along with a useful checklist for both individuals who are transtitioning and the managers supporting them through this.
-You can also indicate your preferred pronoun on your e-mail account.
+This guidance covers many aspects including support for colleagues and students when transitioning; how to change gender markers on records; and practical considerations along with a useful checklist for both individuals who are transtitioning and the managers supporting them through this.
+You can also indicate your pronoun on your e-mail account.
 More details can be found at this link.

-HR have also produced a 'how to' Guide on Supporting a Member of Staff Undergoing Gender Reassignment
+People and OD have also produced a 'how to' Guide on Supporting a Member of Staff Undergoing Gender Reassignment

-Equality Challenge Unit also provide useful guidance in their Supporting a student or member of staff who is transitioning report.
+Advance HE also provide useful guidance in their Supporting a student or member of staff who is transitioning report.

 If you would like any further information on this or any other equality issue please contact the Equality, Diversity and Inclusion Team